FIV+ and FeLV

 Unfortunately, some vets are unaware of current research and best practices.
 Therefore, if any vet suggests euthanasia based on FIV, decline and contact us for other options.

 You can learn more about FIV here: https://journals.sagepub.com/doi/pdf/10.1177/1098612X19895940

 What does FeLV+ mean?

 FeLV is a retrovirus virus that can suppress a cat’s immune system, but 70% of cats with FeLV are able to resist infection and eliminate the virus on their own.
 Outside of the body, FeLV can only live a few hours.

 The FeLV test produces a lot of false positives, so it’s entirely possible that the cat does not have FeLV at all.
-The kitty should be retested in 6 months.
+Every cat/kitten should be tested twice, at a minimum of 60 days apart between tests.
 Sadly, tens of thousands of cats have been killed based on an inaccurate test, and many more killed simply because veterinarians did not understand the disease.

 FeLV cannot be spread to humans, dogs, or other animals.
 FeLV is only passed between cats.

 FeLV cats CANNOT live indoors with non-FeLV cats.
-It can be spread through blood, saliva, urine, and water and food bowls.
-FeLV cats should not mix with non FeLV cats.
+It can be spread through blood, saliva, urine, and feces.
+FeLv can also spread through the shared use of litter boxes and food bowls.

 FeLV cats CAN live with non-FeLV cats outdoors in their original neighborhood or their original feral colony.
 Studies by leading feral cat expert and veterinarian Dr. Julie Levy as far back as 2004 prove that removing FeLV cats from feral colonies does NOT affect the infection rate of the colony, either because of previous exposure or other unknown factors.
 Testing healthy community cats for FeLV is not recommended.

 FeLV testing should be done with a plan to help the cat if she tests positive, not to end her life.